gokul-pv/EVA6_Capstone/Dataset/README.md

 }
 ```

-- `"segmentation"`: a list of segmentation mask pixels.
+- `segmentation`: a list of segmentation mask pixels.
 This is a flattened list of pairs, so you should take the first and the second value (x and y at the  picture), then the third and the fourth etc. to get coordinates.
 Note that these are not image indices, since they are floating numbers — they are created and compressed by tools like COCO-annotator from raw pixel coordinates
-- `"area"`: number of pixels inside segmentation mask
+- `area`: number of pixels inside segmentation mask
-- `"iscrowd"`: whether the annotation is for a single object (value 0), or for multiple objects close to each other (value 1).
+- `iscrowd`: whether the annotation is for a single object (value 0), or for multiple objects close to each other (value 1).
 For stuff segmentation this field is always 0 and is ignored
-- `"image_id"`: the ‘id’ field from the ‘images’ dictionary.
-This value should be used to cross-reference the image with other dictionaries, not the `"id"` field of annotation dictionary!
+- `image_id`: the ‘id’ field from the ‘images’ dictionary.
+This value should be used to cross-reference the image with other dictionaries, not the `id` field of annotation dictionary!
-- `"bbox"`: bounding box coordinates (top left x, top left y, width,  height) of the rectangle around the object.
+- `bbox`: bounding box coordinates (top left x, top left y, width,  height) of the rectangle around the object.
-- `"category_id"`: class of the object, corresponding to the `"id"` field in `"categories"`
+- `category_id`: class of the object, corresponding to the `id` field in `categories`
-- `"id"`: unique identifier for annotation.
+- `id`: unique identifier for annotation.
 This is only annotation ID, this does not point to the particular image in other dictionaries!

-While working with crowd images (`"iscrowd": 1`), the `"segmentation"` part may be a little different:
+While working with crowd images (`iscrowd`: 1), the `segmentation` part may be a little different:

 ```json
 "segmentation":